 The idea behind this practice is that it welcomes newcomers by subjecting them to a series of trials which promote a bond between them.
 After the hazing is over, the newcomers also have something in common with older members of the organisation, because they all experienced it as part of a rite of passage.
-Many rituals involve humiliation, embarrassment, abuse, and harassment.
+It can include activities involving harassment, abuse, or humiliation used as a way of initiating a person into a group and may also include and online element.